Skip to content

 Modular Kitchen Costs

-If you’re leaning toward more durable options, like solid plywood, branded accessories, or finishes like acrylic or PU, the cost can easily rise to ₹3–5 lakh or more, specifically in larger kitchens.
-For many homeowners, deciding on the right balance between budget and quality in the kitchen is one of the most critical choices in planning interiors.
+A basic modular kitchen may start at ₹1.5 – 2 lakh.
+That is with laminate finishes and budget-friendly hardware.
+For more durable options, like solid plywood, branded accessories, or finishes like acrylic or PU, the cost can easily rise to ₹3 – 5 lakh or more, specifically in larger kitchens.

 Wardrobes and Storage